The Children We Were

-Then we became afraid of the failures to come, and when we were afraid we’d make forts like the ones with trees in the woods.
-I wrote stories about those forts–oh, I still remember every single one of them.
-So we didn’t know that forts were protective–but protection they still are, even as they sit in our hearts protecting the secrets we never imagined at first.
+Then we became afraid of the failures to come.
+When we were afraid we’d make forts like the ones with trees in the woods.
+I wrote stories about those forts—oh, I still remember every single one of them.
+So, we didn’t know that forts were protective, but protection they still are, even as they sit in our hearts protecting the secrets we never imagined at first.

-So I found the pond where the trees weren’t brown but grey and I’ll tell you again and again that I saw two reflections every day.
-You know, sometimes those images were alive with dreams and sometimes with devastating nightmares.
+So I found the pond where the trees weren’t brown but grey—I’ll tell you again and again that I saw two reflections every day.
+Sometimes those images were alive with dreams and sometimes with devastating nightmares.
 I think we could survive these in storybooks but others we have yet to discover.

 But yet, at the pond where the boards would creak and we would look for frogs, that was where stories started and where dances of reality played in the mirror-waters.
 These were the places that embodied the nature of April and the Midwest rains.

 Literacy and fluency dance and sing and they move the sea and the land, did you know?